tytydraco/yessleep/out/I_saw_myself_in_the_basement.md

 Dad found a job at a “vulcanizadora” (a tire repair shop, for you gringos).
 He leaves me alone every day from 8 a.m. to 6 p.m.
 That’s when I use his computer he doesn’t know I’ve figured out his password.
 The books I use to study are old; the youngest one is from the 1980s, so I always have to double check things online.

-Texan nights during October are normally mild, especially in a border town like ours, but last night it was freezing.
+Texan nights during October are normally mild, especially in towns near the border, but last night it was freezing.
 I woke up at around 2 a.m., shaking.
 I could see my own breath and hear the windows cracking from the cold.

 Something was off.